neverfap-deluxe/nfd-api/content/articles/EDIT--INTRO-what-is-neverfap.md

   # image: "/images/face.jpg"
   slug: "what-is-neverfap"

-  tldr1: "NeverFap is designed to teach you self-control."
+  tldr1: "NeverFap Deluxe is designed to teach you self-control."
   tldr2: "Self-control is counter-intuitive, because you are not already in control of yourself."
   tldr3: "Observation is the most important skill you can learn in regards to overcoming porn addiction."